kouxing2000/kingfisher/README.md

 # Build from source

-  1. `make build` or `mvn compile assembly:single`
+  1. `mvn compile assembly:single`
   2. Change the `sample.config.xml` at root dir per your case. (read it for details)
-  3. `make start` or `java -jar target/proxy-2.0.0-jar-with-dependencies.jar ../src/main/resources/sample.config.xml`
+  3. unzip the release zip file, sh run.sh

 # Install the root CA certification (Chrome)